tezos/tezos-mirror/docs/protocols/006_carthage.rst

 and instructions to regenerate the protocol sources from the Gitlab branch.

-**This protocol contains NO breaking changes with respect to Babylon.**

 Test network Carthagenet is available to test Carthage.
 See details in :ref:`Test Networks<test-networks>`
 and instructions to join in :ref:`How to get Tezos<howtoget>`.